ehuan2/conditional-entropy/README.md

 Beta version.
-If something went wrong, please first check the [FAQs](#FAQs) if something went wrong. <br>
-Feel free to [contact the author](mailto:freda@ttic.edu) or directly raise an issue in this repo if you had questions or comments.
+If something went wrong, please first check the [FAQs](#FAQs) and feel free to [contact the author](mailto:freda@ttic.edu) or directly raise an issue in this repo if you had questions or comments.

 ## Dependencies
 Python >= 3.7 <br>